Electric driving

 Find local public chargers

 Online charging maps will show public chargers in the area where you live or near the places that you frequent.
-Owners of a Polestar 2 can rely on an integrated version of Google Maps to highlight charging options depending on the battery level.
-Popular public charging locations include supermarkets, shopping centers, libraries and city-owned parking spaces.
-Charge overnight, or recharge while getting your groceries.
-One charge a week is often all that's required.
+Polestar owners can rely on an integrated version of Google Maps to highlight charging options depending on the battery level.
+Popular public charging locations include supermarkets, shopping centres, libraries and city-owned parking spaces.
+Charge overnight, or top up on electricity while getting the groceries.
+One charge a week is often all you'll need.

 • 02.